chdavalas/distributed_noisy_seeds/README.md

 ### Distributed NoisySeeds (DiNoiSe) ###

-This is the PySpark implementation of DiNoiSe algorithm as described in our paper:
+This is the PySpark implementation of DiNoiSe algorithm as described in the paper:
 <br/>

-Charalampos Davalas, Dimitrios Michail, Iraklis Varlamis, **Graph matching on social networks without any side information (IEEE BigData 2019)**(accepted)
+**Charalampos Davalas, Dimitrios Michail, Iraklis Varlamis.
+Graph matching on social networks without any side information.
+In Proceedings of 2019 IEEE International Conference on Big Data, 2019**

 <br/>